Harrisonthow/akkaya-lab/index.md

 # In immune system we trust!

-The Akkaya Lab is located at the Ohio State University and in split into two groups: The B-Cell side run by [Dr. Munir Akkaya](members/munir.html), and the T-Cell side run by [Dr. Billur Akkaya](members/billur.html).
+The Akkaya Lab is located at the Ohio State University and in split into two groups: The T-Cell side run by [Dr. Billur Akkaya](members/billur.html), and the B-Cell side run by [Dr. Munir Akkaya](members/munir.html).

-{%
-  include link.html
-  type="link"
-  icon=""
-  text="Current B-Cell Projects"
-  link="/b-cell"
-  style="button"
-%}
 {%
   include link.html
   type="link"